kailash-manasarovar/statement/docs/timeline/2024/september.md

 - I also see a strange skinny woman with her back to the camera in a blond wig.
 - She's wearing a top hat.
 - I'm reminded of Hazel.
+- All these images are gone from the website today.
 - As I'm tweeting about the club, messages fly past on my UI; *Oh we're not going there anymore, hahahaaa*.

 ## Threats